 The Eclipse Development Process is predicated on open and transparent behavior.
 All major changes to Eclipse projects must be announced and reviewed by the membership-at-large.
 Major changes include the project phase transitions as well as the introduction or exclusion of significant new technology or capability.
-It is a clear requirement of this document that members who are monitoring the appropriate media channels (e.g., mailing lists or RSS feeds) not be surprised by the post-facto actions of the projects.
+It is a clear requirement of this document that members who are monitoring the appropriate media channels not be surprised by the post-facto actions of the projects.